 In the past, other nationalities have been targeted for detention and repatriation.
 This was the case of Nigeria: in 2017, the Moi issued a circular ordering the emptying of all immigration detention centres (at that time, these were still called CIEs) to make room for Nigerian nationals.
 Record numbers of returns to Nigeria were registered in 2019, with 734 persons returned via 8 charter flights.
 In 2020 and 2021, detention and returns of Nigerian nationals decreased.

-To approach the issue from a gender perspective, see section on Detention of vulnerable applicants.
+For a gender perspective on the topic, see section on Detention of vulnerable applicants.